“The desire for self-expression afflicts people when they feel there is something of themselves which is not getting through to the outside world.”

-I just thought I should write that before going further in my post.
+I just thought I should write that before going further in this post.

 Since as far back as I can remember, I have been fearful and worrisome.
 I recall that I could never sleep in a room on my own some years ago, and it took a while for me to have my bath in the bathroom without my Mom or sister being there with me.

-I remember worrying about exams, and worrying about entering into different life phases etc. It’s worse when I make mistakes.
+I remember worrying about exams, and worrying about entering into different life phases etc. Worrying was worse when I made mistakes.
 I would just dislike myself and worry that I could not be ‘anyone so significant’.
-Those thoughts still try to creep in at times but thank God for His word and His Spirit.
+These thoughts still try to creep in at times but thank God for His word and His Spirit.

 I once read in a book on Temperaments that such behavior comes from the Temperament of an individual.
 I don’t know whether or not to fully agree.
 I know, though, that some kinds of people are prone to some kinds of behavior while others are not.

 I know too that experiences play a big factor in making people how they are.
 For instance, a fearful or worrisome individual may have had some experiences that would have induced fear or worry in him/her.
 This is not a way of disputing the Temperament theory.
 I know that there are different kinds of Temperaments and individuals in the world have one or a blend of temperaments.
 I do too.